-Working with communities and using the transformative power of the arts, our non-profit consultancy that designs and implements creative learning systems nationwide.
+Working with communities and using the transformative power of the arts, our non-profit consultancy designs and implements creative learning systems nationwide.

 At MINDPOP, we use the tools of collective impact to bring equity and access to quality arts education in schools and communities, and to build the instructional tools of teachers to lead creative classrooms.
 Our approach combines empirical research, a strong theoretical base and decades of practical experience.

-We are the backbone organization of Austin's Creative Learning Initiative (CLI), a partnership between the City of Austin, Austin Independent School District and over 200 arts partners.
-In its 9th year, CLI is embedded in 97 participating schools, serving 4,000 educators and 50,000 students.
+We are the backbone organization of Austin's Creative Learning Initiative (CLI), a partnership among the City of Austin, the Austin Independent School District and more than 200 arts partners.
+In its 10th year, CLI is embedded in 90+ participating schools, serving 3,500 educators and 50,000 students.

 Nationally, MINDPOP shares its knowledge and expertise with learning systems leaders through short and long term consulting engagements, as well as convenings of national communities of practice.